‘Conservative’ string attached to $50 million college gift

 University officials say the Rouse trust won’t have any say in selecting faculty at the law school and that there was nothing improper about specifying conservative governance as a principle to be promoted.

-“What has been outlined in the agreement are important topics for any law school, and many of these topics are already an integral part of the curriculum at the Scalia School,” Provost Roger Wu said in a statement.
+“What has been outlined in the agreement are important topics for any law school, and many of these topics are already an integral part of the curriculum at the Scalia School,” Provost S. David Wu said in a statement.

 But when school administrators presented the deal to the university’s gift acceptance committee last year, it appears they knew the language in the bequest was problematic.
 A copy of the minutes obtained by The Associated Press shows that the word “conservative” was dropped from a description of the gift.
 Instead the minutes say that the gift will be used to “promote the principles of governance, statesmanship, high morals, civil and religious freedom and the study of the United States Constitution.”

-Note: An earlier version of this story incorrectly reported the first name of Mason Provost S. David Wu.